 Lots of musical involvement while growing up in Sudbury United Methodist Church—singing in cherub, junior, senior, and folk choirs; playing guitar, piano, and organ—led to a passion for church music.
 Sue arrived at Calvary Church in 1994.
 Prior to coming to Calvary, she was the music director at United Methodist churches in Wellesley and Newton and a Lutheran church in Framingham.

 Ryan began working at Calvary in June 2018.
 He previously worked at King’s Chapel in Boston, where was the Church School Director for almost 3 years.
 He has a Masters of Sacred Theology and a Masters of Theological Studies, both from Boston University.
 He was raised and confirmed in the United Methodist Church, and his father and aunt are both ordained elders in the church.

 Susan G. joined the Calvary staff in January 2014.
 She publishes the Sunday bulletins and monthly newsletters, updates the web page, manages rental requests, answers phone calls and email, and waters the choir room piano.
 She was raised in the United Methodist Church and started attending Calvary when she moved to Arlington in 1998.
 Before becoming the office admin, she was a stay-at-home, PTO-president, minivan-driving soccer mom, and in her previous work life was a technical writer at IBM.
-In her free time, she reads, skis, does crafty things, and drives her daughters around to Ultimate Frisbee and soccer.
+In her free time, she reads, skis, does crafty things, and walks her dog.

 Jim started taking care of Calvary’s building in 1991 and retired in 2019.
 We appreciate all of the work he put in over the years to make things run smoothly!